Overview

 Comments in MakeCode Editor Blocks

-To write a comment at a workspace level right-click anywhere in the workspace and select Add Comment from the drop-down menu.
-A comment box will appear in the workspace that is independent to the blocks.
+To write a comment at a workspace level right-click anywhere within the workspace area and select Add Comment from the drop-down menu.
+A comment box will appear in the workspace that is independent of any block.
 Type your comment in this block.

-To write a comment in your code in the MakeCode Editor at block level, right-click on the block and select ‘Add Comment’ from the drop-down menu.
-A comment box will appear in the workspace that is linked to the block.
+To write a comment in your code in the MakeCode Editor at the block level, right-click on the block and select ‘Add Comment’ from the drop-down menu.
+A comment box will appear in the workspace linked to the block.
 Type your comment in this block.

 Comments in MakeCode Javascript

-The steps below to write comments in MakeCode Javascript, MakeCode Python, include the phrases ‘multi-line comment’ and ‘single line comment’.
-A multi-line comment is the equivalent of a workspace comment and a single line comment is the equivalent of a block-level comment.
+Note: The steps below to write comments in MakeCode Javascript, and MakeCode Python, include the phrases ‘multi-line comment’ and ‘single-line comment’.
+A multi-line comment is the equivalent of a workspace comment and a single-line comment is the equivalent of a block-level comment.

-To write a multi-line comment in MakeCode editor Javascript type /** and write your comment.
-To close your comment press enter to start another new line and type **/
+To write a multi-line comment in the MakeCode editor Javascript type /** and write your comment.
+To close your comment press enter to start another new line and type */.
+It is common practice to add a * at the beginning of each new line, other than the end line.

-To write a single line comment type // then write your comment.
-If you continue the comment onto another line, you will need to type another // at the beginning of the new line.
+To write a single-line comment type // then write your comment.
+If you continue the comment onto another line, you should type another // at the beginning of the new line.

-It is important that comments are indented to match the code that they describe.
+All comments must be indented to match the code that they describe.

 /**

-A program to scroll hello and then display a heart in a loop.
+* A program to scroll hello world and then display a heart

 */